mateussouzaweb/nicedeck/README.md

 NiceDeck is a solid alternative for automated installation programs like [EmuDeck](https://github.com/dragoonDorise/EmuDeck) and [RetroDeck](https://github.com/XargonWan/RetroDECK).
 It tries to keep things as simple as possible by focusing on installing the recommended programs and emulators, managing your ROMs library by providing shortcuts, automatically adding them to the ``Steam Library`` and handling your gaming state with backups.

-NiceDeck was originally created for Steam Deck, but works on Linux, Windows and MacOS.
+NiceDeck was originally created for Steam OS, but works on Linux, Windows and MacOS.

 Some features of NiceDeck: